sudheermuthyala/EKS/README.md

 ## Doug

 - Why services creating acrose the nodes
-- what is managed and unmanaged nodes
+- what is managed and unmanaged worker nodes

 ### My Update
 - **on 07 July 2023**